Univar Solutions

-Univar Solutions Inc. is a global chemical and ingredients distributor and provider of value-added services.
-The company was founded in 1924 as Van Waters & Rogers.
-It was also formerly known as Royal Vopak and later Univar.
-The company changed its name to Univar Solutions following the acquisition of Nexeo Solutions in 2019.
+Univar Solutions Inc. (formerly Royal Vopak) is a global chemical and ingredients distributor and provider of value-added services.

+Founded in 1924 as Van Waters & Rogers, it was acquired in August 2023 by funds controlled by Apollo Global Management.
+The transaction also included Abu Dhabi Investment Authority, which became a minority partner by investing in the company.

 History

 On August 8, 1924, George Van Waters and Nat Rogers opened a small firm in Seattle, Washington, USA, buying and selling naval supplies, paint, raw materials and cotton linters.

 When Van Waters & Rogers entered the laundry supply business, it paved the way for the company’s future in chemicals.
 Near the end of the 1920s, the company moved into a 5,000 sqft facility just south of downtown Seattle and, soon after, it expanded into the entire facility and plant next door.

 In 1936, Van Waters & Rogers’ sales topped $1 million, and by the end of the decade the company was closing on the $2 million mark.
 Locations were added in Portland, Oregon, Spokane, Washington and Los Angeles, California.
 A notable addition was the industrial chemicals division headed by Glen McElvain, a chemical salesman who was instrumental in the acquisition of local chemical companies.
 In the 1940s, sales increased from $2 million in 1940 to more than $18 million in 1949.
 Acquisitions led to market entries in San Francisco and Texas and the first two women were appointed to officer positions.

 In 1949, Van Waters & Rogers celebrated its 25th anniversary.

 Univar acquired Industrial Materials Ltd. of Vancouver, British Columbia, and Braun-Knecht-Heimann of San Francisco in 1950.
 In 1956, Van Waters & Rogers made its first public stock offering.
 By the end of the decade, Van Waters & Rogers had locations in all 11 western states, Texas and Western Canada.
 Sales climbed from $18 million to more than $80 million in 1959.

 In the 1960s, company headquarters relocated to San Francisco for a brief period.
 By mid-decade, shareholders approved the merger of Van Waters & Rogers and United Pacific Corporation.
 In 1966, Van Waters & Rogers became VWR United and the decade ended with the company's listing on the New York Stock Exchange on March 6, 1969.